 58 Conductive foam is an open structure so it is not watertight, but it can be combined with a watertight neoprene gasket.

-59 Knitted mesh for military and low-frequency use is available made out of full metal (10-15 % compression) neoprene foam covered with knitted metal wires which has 30-40 % compression.
-Silicone tube covered with knitting has up to 50 % compression and low
+59 Knitted mesh for military and low-frequency use is available made out of full metal (10-15% compression) neoprene foam covered with knitted metal wires which have 30-40% compression.
+Silicone tube covered with knitting has up to 50% compression and low compression force.

 60 The knitted-mesh gasket can be mounted into a groove or can be produced with a fin so that it can be screwed or clamped.

-62 For high-performance gaskets to seal gaps in for example Faraday cages for sensitive measurement the gaskets can be produced in a double implementation and bolted in the center.
+62 For high-performance gaskets to seal gaps in, for example, Faraday cages for sensitive measurement the gaskets can be produced in a double implementation and bolted in the centre.

-65 Shielding for data lines, is done by converting the signal to light an bring the signal into the shielded room via a fiber optic cable through a waveguide.
-The fiber optic cable is non conductive and will not bring in unwanted signals (fig. 65.1).
+65 Shielding for data lines is done by converting the signal to light and bringing the signal into the shielded room via a fiber optic cable through a waveguide.
+The fiber optic cable is non-conductive and will not bring in unwanted signals. (fig. 65.1).

-67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent common mode currents from the power line filters interfering with the signal line filters.
+67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent currents through the cage wall from the power line filters interfering with the signal line filters.

-69 When you want to enter a clean groundline, other than the earthline of the housing, you also need a ground line filter for this extra clean groundline.
+69 When you want to enter a clean ground line inside the cage, other than the earth line of the housing you also need a ground line filter for this extra clean ground line.

 70 Products for transparent shielding

-- Woven mesh, fully laminated between plates of acrylic , polycarbonate or glass (fig. 72.1) 72
+- Woven mesh, fully laminated between plates of acrylic, polycarbonate or glass (fig. 73.1) 73

-copper grid on foil, high light transmission versus shielding performance (fig. 73.1) 73
+- Copper grid on foil, high light transmission versus shielding performance

-- Transparent foil with anti-static layer (ESD foil)
+- Transparent foil with an anti-static layer (ESD foil)

-In order to ensure good shielding performance, an transparent conductive shield can be provided with a silver contact bus bar.
-Some shields can be made with flying mesh, so that the flying mesh can be connected to the shielded housing.
-The shielded window should make full contact with the housing on all its sides, by means of conductive adhesives, conductive seals, tape with conductive adhesive, or clamping with a gasket, if desired (fig. 70.1).
+In order to ensure good shielding performance, a transparent conductive shield can be provided with a silver contact busbar.
+Some shields can be made with flying mesh so that the flying mesh can be connected to the shielded housing.
+The shielded window should make full contact with the housing on all its sides by means of conductive adhesives, conductive seals, tape with conductive adhesive, or clamping with a gasket if desired. (fig. 71.1).

-It is currently not possible to make transparent shields 100% optically correct, so minor disturbances have to be accepted.
+It is currently not possible to make transparent shields 100% optically correct because of the so called moiré effect, so minor disturbances have to be accepted.

 Choice of transparent material

 For shielding at low frequencies, mesh shielding types show the best performance.
-They have lower light transmission than for example ITO coated windows and foils, but that is considered normal for a display rather than a problem (fig. 72.1).
+They have lower light transmission than for example ITO coated windows and foils but that is considered normal for a display rather than a problem.
+(Fig. 73.1)

-When the foil is applied to a monitor and the lines of the mesh in the film do not correspond with the dots of the monitor a Newton’s ring effect or a Moiré pattern will arise.
+When the foil is applied to a monitor and the lines of the mesh in the film do not correspond with the dots of the monitor Newton’s ring effect or a moiré pattern will arise.
 Orienting the mesh at a certain angle between 17 and 45 degrees will minimize this effect.
-Please note, there is a physical rule: the finer the mesh, the darker the material, the better the shielding performance.
+Please note: there is a physical rule: the finer the mesh, the darker the material, the better the shielding performance.

-Indium tin oxide coating does not produce a Moiré effect and offers good shielding at higher frequencies.
-The product is however sensitive to acid substances, such as for instance found in finger prints.
-Optionally, a plastic film layer may be applied in order to protect the ITO layer (fig. 73.1).
+Indium tin oxide coating does not produce a moiré effect and offers good shielding at higher frequencies.
+The product is however sensitive to acid substances, such as for instance found in fingerprints.
+Optionally a plastic film layer may be applied in order to protect the ITO layer. (fig. 74.1).

 We produce turnkey shielded windows with up-to and even over 100 dB attenuation that can be installed directly into an MRI room.
-These windows are framed and have several layers of shielding, all of which are connected to one another (fig. 74.1).
+These windows are framed and have several layers of shielding, all of which are connected to one another. (fig. 75.1).

 Shielding methods for plastic housing